-990-3.1 General: All portable devices shall meet the physical display and operational requirements of the Manual on Uniform Traffic Control Devices (MUTCD) and be listed on the Department's Approved Product List (APL).
-Manufacturers seeking evaluation of their product shall submit an application in accordance with Section 6 and include the following:
+- 990-3.1 General: All portable devices shall meet the physical display and operational requirements of the Manual on Uniform Traffic Control Devices (MUTCD) and be listed on the Department's Approved Product List (APL).
+Manufacturers seeking evaluation of their product must submit the following: - 1.
+Certification showing that the product meets the requirements of this Section. - 2.
+Drawings of the device along with technical information necessary for proper application, field assembly, and installation.

-Section.

-1. Certification showing that the product meets the requirements of this

-2. Drawings of the device along with technical information necessary for proper application, field assembly, and installation.